-New Zealand arts organisations can also apply for cost of flights and accommodation for an international presenter/curator to view work being presented or toured with Creative New Zealand support.
+New Zealand arts organisations can also apply for cost of flights and accommodation (up to $2,500) for an international presenter/curator to view work being presented or toured with Creative New Zealand support.
 The international presenter/curator must be from a reputable, well-established organisation with a history of presenting or supporting international work.

 - one application per work within a 12 month period